emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 #### ES5 Getters for Computed Properties (1 of 5)

 Ember's object system has long used `set` and `get` to access properties.
 These APIs came from the codebase's origins in SproutCore, and predated ES5's `defineProperty`.
-In recent years native JavaScript setter and getter implementations have become fast and mature.
+In recent years, native JavaScript setter and getter implementations have become fast and mature.

 Starting in Ember 3.1 (and described in [RFC281](https://github.com/emberjs/rfcs/blob/master/text/0281-es5-getters.md)) you are now able to read the value of a computed property using a native ES5 getter.
 For example, this component which uses computed properties: